MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 ## Plotting the Correlogram or Autocorrelation Function

-For this part of the work, we need to answer the following questions:
+For this part of the project we have to answer the following questions:

 - What conclusions can be drawn?
 - Do the assumptions from the previous section hold?

-Thus, the ACF analysis supports the conclusion that the series is non-stationary and exhibits long-term dependence.
+Let's build the ACF function

 ```r
 acf(msft_ts,lag.max = 24, main = "ACF")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/ACF.png" width="700" height="500">

-**Interpretation of the results**
+✍🏻  **Interpretation of the results**

-The values of the autocorrelation function decrease slowly and remain high even at larger lags.
+The values of the autocorrelation function (ACF) decrease slowly and remain high even at larger lags.
 Moreover, the values go beyond the confidence intervals.
 This confirms that the series is non-stationary.
 Therefore, the assumption from the previous section is validated.

 ## Plotting the Partial Autocorrelation Function

-To analyze the dependency structure in the time series, we will construct a Partial Autocorrelation Function (PACF) plot and interpret the obtained results.
+To analyze the dependency structure in the time series, we will build a Partial Autocorrelation Function (PACF) plot and interpret the obtained results

 ```r
 pacf(msft_ts, lag.max = 24, main = "PACF")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/PACF.png" width="700" height="500">

-**Interpretation of the results**
+✍🏻 **Interpretation of the results**

-The values of the Partial Autocorrelation Function indicate a first-order autoregressive process (AR(1)).
+The values of the Partial Autocorrelation Function (PACF) indicate a first-order autoregressive process (AR(1)).
 Only the first lag is significant, which means that each observation depends solely on the previous value, not on more distant past values.

 ## Building and analyzing the first-differenced series of the original data, plotting and correlogram